Rosh-Made/rosh-made/blog/2021-06-21-my-blog-title-one.md

 ---
-title: My blog title one
+title: Winter | South Island NZ
 date: 2021-06-21T08:20:30.220Z
 description: This is a very special blog
-featuredimage: /assets/post1.jpeg
+featuredimage: /assets/img_4636.jpg
 tags:
-  - Home
+  - Travel
 ---
 This will be the blog content